 The Importance of Crawl Budget for SEO.

-Crawl budget might sound technical, but it plays a vital role in how search engines like Google interact with your website.
-Essentially, it refers to the number of pages that Google’s crawler (Googlebot) will crawl and index on your site within a set timeframe.
+Crawl budget might sound technical, but it’s a key part of how search engines like Google navigate your website.
+Put simply, it refers to the number of pages Googlebot will crawl and consider for indexing within a given timeframe.

 What is Crawl Budget?